 Attrition

 Our previous work suggests that condition-dependent attrition is unlikely (Richards et al., in prep).
-In prior research, which required participants to complete one round of a similar multiplication task under each type of payment scheme, only a small proportion of participants (6%) dropped out during the study.
-For participants who did not finish the study, all participants who performed under the piece-rate payment scheme (which was presented first) also performed under the tournament payment scheme.
+In a prior study where participants completed one round of a similar multiplication task under each type of payment scheme, only a small proportion of participants (6%) dropped out during the study.
+Of the participants who dropped out, all did so at the end of the study, after completing both of the main tasks.
 Nevertheless, we will take several steps to counteract the possibility of condition-dependent attrition, which has the potential to lead to misleading conclusions (Zhou & Fishbach, 2016), especially if women and men drop out of the study at different rates based on condition.
 First, we will employ three costless strategies (i.e., personalization, forewarning of study content, and an appeal to participants’ conscience) suggested by Reips (2000) and shown in Zhou & Fishbach (2016) to be effective in reducing dropout rates by at least half.
-When participants enter the study, they will read a message that serves as both a forewarning and an appeal to their conscious (bolded) (modified from Zhou & Fishbach, 2016):“This is an anonymous survey consisting of multiple questions.
+When participants enter the study, they will read a message that serves as both a forewarning and an appeal to their conscious (bolded) (modified from Zhou & Fishbach, 2016): “This is an anonymous survey consisting of multiple questions.
 If a sizable number of people quit a survey partway, the data quality of that survey would be compromised.
 However, our research depends on good quality data, so we ask that you are willing to participate in the survey for its entirety.”
 Then, participants will enter their MTurk ID as a means of establishing personalization.
 Notably, Zhou & Fishbach (2016) acknowledge that this is not a foolproof solution, since screening participants in advance in this way may reduce external validity.
 In this case, we want to have the capacity to establish the anticipated effect in the first place, so we are prioritizing internal validity.

 In addition to these preventive measures, we will collect information about the rates of attrition during each study.
 Turkprime provides a metric for the overall rate of attrition, while Qualtrics offers the option to view partial responses from dropouts.
 For participants who drop out during or after learning about the manipulation, we will create an indicator variable for survey completion based on partial responses from Qualtrics, which will be coded as 1 if participants finish the study and 0 otherwise.
-This indicator will then be submitted as the dependent variable to a logistic regression with β1*Condition + β2*Gender + β3*Gender*Condition as predictors.
+This indicator will then be submitted as the dependent variable to a logistic regression with β1⋅Gender+β2⋅Condition+β3⋅Gender * Condition as predictors.
 If we find a significant interaction effect between gender and condition, this would suggest that we should interpret our results with caution because internal validity may be threatened, which will be explicitly stated in any reports on the studies, along with overall attrition rates and condition-dependent attrition rates (Zhou & Fishbach, 2016).

-with the caveat that the participants in the study saw both payment schemes, which is slightly different from the proposed research.
-To account for the possibility that attrition rates in previous studies do not allow us to infer attrition rates for the proposed research, we take the aforementioned steps to protect the integrity of the study from condition-dependent attrition.

 Hypotheses and analyses

-We will be using two-tailed tests during all hypothesis testing (p < .05) and all analyses will be conducted using R (version 3.6.3).
-To control the false-discovery rate during exploratory analyses, we will apply the Benjamini-Hochberg correction to all exploratory analyses.
-STATE IT WILL BE PREREGISTERED.
+We will be using two-tailed tests during all hypothesis testing (p < .05) and all analyses will be conducted using R. To control the false-discovery rate during exploratory analyses, we will apply the Benjamini-Hochberg correction to all exploratory analyses.
+All analyses will be pre-registered on Open Science Framework.